 You can only benefit from listening to all the ideas each person has.
-This is especially true when the person you’re talking to has had experience solving problems similar to yours.
+This is especially true when the person you’re talking to has had experience solving similar problems.

 You don’t have to be a gung-ho, solo hero to solve the problem.
-If you can organize collective thought on the subject, it would be much better.
+It would be much better if you could organize collective thoughts on the subject.

 As long as you persevere, there is always a chance that a solution will present itself.
-Remember that no one was able to create an invention the first time around.
+Remember that no one could create an invention the first time around.

-Creative thinking exercises can also help you in your quest to be a more creative problems solver.
+Creative thinking exercises can also help you in your quest to be a more creative problem solver.

 Here is one example

 Take a piece of paper and write any word that comes to mind at the centre.
 Now, look at that word, then write the first two words that come to your mind.
 This can go on until you can build a tree of related words.
 This helps you build analogical skills, and fortify your creative processes.

 So, think again the next time you see a problem you think you can not solve.
 The solution might just be staring you right in the face.
 All it takes is a little creative thinking, some planning, and a lot of work.